How to Set up Residential Proxies for Octoparse

 - In the top-left menu, click on the Create Task button.
-If you have a task created already you may skip to the Step 5 of this tutorial.
+If you have a task created already, skip to Step 5 of this tutorial.

-- For testing purposes, we are going to create a custom task, thus in the selection menu, click on the Advanced Mode.
+- For testing purposes, we are going to create a custom task.
+In the selection menu, click on the Advanced Mode.

 - You should now appear in your Task tab.
 To configure our proxies, select the Setting button.

 - In the pop-up menu, scroll down to Anti-blocking settings and checkmark the option to Use IP proxies.
 You should now be able to click on the Settings button.

 - In the Proxy Settings pop-up, define the proxy you would like to use.
 Unfortunately, Octoparse only offers IP:PORT based format to authenticate through a proxy network.
 For that particular reason, you will need to use our Whitelisted IP feature in order to skip the traditional username:password authentication when going through a proxy.

 - Once you have your IP:PORT ready, select the Switch interval accodingly to your session type.
 If you are using a rotating session type, set the interval to 1, if you are using a sticky session, set it to 600.
 Lastly, hit the OK button.